DjoserGenomics/djosergenomics.github.io/_posts/2025-11-11-Armored-Phage-A-Thermostable-MS2-Phage-Proposal.md

 ## **Project Goal**

-The Goal of this project is to engineer a thermostable variant of the MS2 bacteriophage through reengineering its **Capsid protein** to be more resistant to high temperatures.
-This will create a robust phage, which is critical for applications like phage therapy.
+The Goal of this project is to engineer a thermostable variant of the MS2 bacteriophage **Capsid Protein** through reengineering the **Capsid Protein** to be more resistant to high temperatures.
+This will help create a robust phage, which is critical for applications like phage therapy.

 ### **Our Proposed Pipeline and Tools**